iifl-logo-icon 1

 BAG NETWORK MARCHES AHEAD

-BAG with a rich industry presence of over 30 years, the Company remains committed to its purpose of quality and consistent performance, focusing on creating content for different age groups, formats, media and news and non news platforms.
-The Company genre ranges start from movies, daily soaps, drama and comedy to OTT.
+BAG with a rich industry presence of over 30 years, the Company remains committed to its purpose of quality and consistent performing, focusing on creating engaging content for different age groups, formats, media and news and non-news platforms.

 The Companys extensive expertise and experience is testified in its numerous successful TV shows and milestones, well-received by viewers across the country.